p4radi53/dotfiles/README.md

 # My Dotfiles

-These are my dotfiles managed using YAMD.
+These are my dotfiles managed using YADM.